 The PCS will advise the PRPC as to residents on track to sit for the RC Exam following regular PCS meetings (fall and spring of each academic year) and at the call of the Chair of the PCS as needed.
 In general, the expectation is that residents "progressing as expected" will proceed with sitting for the RC Exam during the COD stage of training.
-Residents who are undergoing either informal or formal remediation may be delayed in sitting for the RC Exam.
+Residents who are undergoing either informal or formal remediation or who have had leaves of absences during training may be delayed in sitting for the RC Exam.